 - 04-08-2017 [4pm at Kepler's Books] A Different Universe: Reinventing Physics from the Bottom Down by Robert Laughlin.

 Nobel Laureate Robert Laughlin argues that the scientific frontier is right under our fingers.
 Instead of looking for ultimate theories, Laughlin considers the world of emergent properties-meaning the properties, such as the hardness and shape of a crystal, that result from the organization of large numbers of atoms.
 Laughlin shows us how the most fundamental laws of physics are in fact emergent.
 A Different Universe is a truly mind-bending book that shows us why everything we think about fundamental physical laws needs to change.
 274 pages.

-- 05-13-2017 Now: The Physics of Time by Richard A. Muller, author of Physics for Future Presidents.
+- 05-13-2017 Dinner on the Deck Now: The Physics of Time by Richard A. Muller, author of Physics for Future Presidents.